marcusjihansson/dspy-mcp-tools/README.md

 - For Alpaca API, ensure your symbol is supported; crypto symbols may require "/USD" pairs.
 - On Windows, use psycopg2-binary for easier local setup.
 - If using Ollama, run `ollama serve` and confirm models with `ollama list`.

-## Roadmap / suggestions

-- Add requirements.txt and go.mod/go.sum for reproducible installs.
-- Provide Dockerfiles and docker-compose for Python, Go, and Postgres.
-- Add unit/integration tests for tools and endpoints.
-- Harden input validation across endpoints.
-- Replace hard-coded paths in launch_servers.zsh.
-- Document environment variable matrix in a single place.

 ## Disclaimer